greeeny101/Hive-Thermostat-Zigbee2MQTT/README.md

 I have created a 'Proxy thermostat' using the MQTT HVAC integration.
-Once connected to a Lovelace component we can catch the original request and re-publish the request  to a new MQTT endpoint in the correct format.
+Once connected to a climate component, we can catch the original request and re-publish the request to a new MQTT topic in the correct format.
 We can then subscribe to this in an automation.
 When the automation picks this up, we have more control of what actions to take, what needs to be set, when